AlexanderMakarov/am-budget-view/README.md

 6. Next time it is enough to download "Statements" with new transactions and run application again.

 [![Watch the video for Inecobank and old application version](https://img.youtube.com/vi/4MZN-SK15HE/hqdefault.jpg)](https://www.youtube.com/embed/4MZN-SK15HE)
+Note that:
+- This video is for old application version, replace "aggregate-inecobank-statement" with "am-budget-view".
+  This app haven't had Web UI.
+- "config.yaml" would be created automatically, skip this step.

 ### Notes:
 1. For remained formats and banks steps are near the same as for Inecobank.